ActianCorp/zeenea-platform-docs/docs/zeenea-filters.md

 ### is not null

-The operation "is not null" checks if the criteria have a value.
+The operation `is not null` checks if the criteria have a value.
 It doesn’t have a second element.

 #### Example